 Time is money.
 As a result of increased operational efficiency, VoIP-CRM integrations allow you to save big.
 Rather than chasing down prospects manually with follow-up messages and corresponding separately with team members, you can relax knowing everything is stored safely in one place in the cloud.

-With click-to-call enabled in your CRM, your team shouldn’t have to ever use their personal phones for work.
-Instead, reps can conduct calls directly from your VoIP service via desktop or cell phone.
-Your company won’t ever have to worry about missing phone call data.
-Your team members will also enjoy a healthier work-life balance with separate work and personal phone numbers.
+A VoIP-CRM integration will make life easier by centralizing customer contact information and giving you an overview of your sales funnel.
+With click-to-call enabled in your CRM, your team shouldn’t ever need to use their personal phones for work.
+Instead, reps can call directly from your VoIP service via desktop or cell phone.
+And your company won’t ever need to worry about missing phone call data.
+This means your team members will enjoy a healthier work-life balance with separate work and personal phone numbers.

 The best VoIP-CRM integrations auto-log all activities, saving teams time and energy.
-Your CRM automatically stores all of your inbound and outbound calls, voicemails, call recordings, and texts under the relevant contact.
-That takes away the stress and time-suck of manually logging information.
+Since your CRM automatically stores all of your inbound and outbound calls, voicemails, call recordings, and texts under the relevant contact, it solves the stress and time-suck of manually logging information.

 Integrations are a great way of streamlining customer acquisition.
 But we can’t round out this guide without touching on another of their main selling points: the ability to deepen trust and build relationships with existing customers.

 These current clients could be calling with customer-support concerns or to ask questions about forthcoming features.
 Whatever they need, a CRM allows you to provide valuable help in a jiffy.
-Dial back directly from your CRM, instantly view caller history, and read past customer requests in no time at all.
+Dial back from your CRM, instantly view caller history, and read past customer requests in no time.

-The best part is you don’t have to spend hours of your week switching between platforms or composing the same repeat text message over and over.
+The best part is you don’t have to spend hours of your week switching between platforms or crafting the same repeat text message over and over.

-In today’s interconnected world, you shouldn’t have to reap the benefits of your VoIP phone system or your CRM in isolation.
 There’s no substitute for an all-in-one CRM like HubSpot, just like there’s no stand-in for stellar VoIP phone service.
-When you link your primary business tools together, you never have to compromise on your business call management or customer relations — you simply get the best of both worlds.
+When you link your primary business tools together, you never have to compromise on your business call management or customer relations — you simply can have your cake and eat it too.